Habitual be: Hypothesized sources

 That set is just one of three; preceding a predicate containing a prepositional phrase, it shows the shifting from the basilectal, native language convention, level to the English habitual be level in stage 4, with the co-existence of two or more stages at once.
 It is hypothesized that the first three stages were present in the speech of plantation slaves, and the hypothesis appears to be supported by the presence of these stages today on the Sea Islands of the United States, with only stage four surviving anywhere else in America.
 The advantages of this hypothesis are that there is no assumption that black people had no native language influence and that the conventions of English were perfectly copied to their emerging English grammars and the fact that the decreolizing of habitual be also follows the pattern of decreolization in general linguistics and the pattern in cultural anthropology, with formal approximations of English over time and cultural assimilation of language respectively.

 Another merit is that this same pattern of decreolizing of be is found in other creoles that are relatively close to AAE and affirm the plausibility of this origin for habitual be.
 Yet another merit for the hypothesis is that it can both incorporate the strong points of the revised diffusion hypotheses and surmount the weaknesses associated with them.
 For instance, creoles and dialects have lexicons that derive from the languages that feed them, and AAE and Caribbean English are no different by following the models of language dialects that came in contact with them and used their native language conventions as well as the newly learned conventions to mutate into varieties of the model language.

 A possible disadvantage of the hypothesis is that it does not work for areas in which creoles did not develop, such as areas of America with very few black people in the population.
 Another possible disadvantage is that the sources of slaves for the differing regions of America and the Caribbean could have led to different creole starting points, leading to the different habitual markers in AAE and Caribbean English creoles.
 Both minor problems are far outweighed by the advantages of the hypothesis, and they affirm that it is the best possible origin of habitual be.

+Research

+In a 2005 study, 5 and 6-year-old children were shown drawings of Sesame Street characters acting outside their usual behaviors, including a scene where Cookie Monster, who generally eats cookies, is shown eating nothing as Elmo eats cookies nearby.
+When the children were asked, "Who is eating cookies?", both the African American English speakers and the Standard English speakers correctly answered that Elmo is eating cookies, but when asked "Who be eating cookies?" most of the Standard English speakers answered Elmo again while most of the African American English speakers reported that Cookie Monster be eating cookies.
+Due to the habitual meaning of be in AAE, they chose the character with a well-known cookie habit, not the one eating cookies currently.